sassoftware/relic/README.md

 * PGP - detached or cleartext signature of data

 Relic can also operate as a signing server, allowing clients to authenticate with a TLS certificate and sign packages remotely.
-Preconfigured tools can also be invoked by the server, e.g. signtool.exe, to perform operations not directly supported by relic.

 Other features include: